 I’ve been in emergency services for five years now.
 Prior to that, I was a lead instructor for a children’s safety after school program.
 Even now furthering my own education in childhood safety and injury prevention is a huge priority.

 My primary employment is in the prehospital arena.
 I work as part of an ALS team for a hospital-based 911 service.
 I assist with community CPR education, including educating the younger population as I believe they can assist.
 If a child has been educated on how and when to activate the emergency 911 system, as well as knowing when to get an AED and where they are, they can help save a life.

 I’m also passionate about educating local providers on how they can better help with emergencies involving children, such as placement of the buckles in a car seat after an MVC.
-Many providers want to avoid thinking about emergencies involving pediatrics, as it is a high stress call, but it is much less so when you’ve gained knowledge on how to treat and care for these patients.
+Many providers want to avoid thinking about emergencies involving pediatrics, as it is a high stress call for which some doctors are prescribed with cbd oil to be calm and perform, but it is much less so when you’ve gained knowledge on how to treat and care for these patients.